 Event caterer Caroline from MBC Foods had an old website that was about ten years old.
 The business was growing and the website really needed to be expanded, with more pages added.

-Caroline also wanted to add a blog and to be able to add content herself, like recipes, etc.
+Caroline also wanted a blog and to be able to add content herself, like recipes, etc.

 MBC Foods has a growing range of products and it was important that these be made available for sale on the website.
-An e-commerce area of the website as created with a built-in notification service that sends Caroline an SMS whenever someone purchases something from her online shop.
+An e-commerce area of the website was created with a built-in notification service that sends an SMS to Caroline’s phone whenever someone purchases something from her online shop.

 A small medical clinic in Gin Gin, Queensland required an online presence.
-Nothing complicated was required, just a means of providing general information to the public about the practice and their services that can be accessed online.
+Nothing complicated, just a means of providing general information to the public about the practice and their services that can be accessed online.
 Seeing as one of main functions was to show the public where they are located, an interactive map with photographs was embedded in the Contact page.